VanshAg777/VBots/README.md

 # VBots

-The goal of the **Snake (Random 1D Creature Morphologies)** is to reach the block.
+The goal of the **3D Creature (Random 3D Creature Morphologies)** is to reach the block.
-Snake moves toward the block. **Euclidean distance** between the block and the snake is used as fitness.
+3D Creature moves toward the block. **Euclidean distance** between the block and the snake is used as fitness.
 Lower the distance, better the fitness.

+**locationMatrix is used to create a virtual 3D space which fils up area as cubes are sent.
+This helps in preventing the cubes in overlapping each other.

+Links and jointPositionAxis(x, y, z) place are randomly selected for the new link to join.
+If the selected combination results in overlapping, a new combination is generated.

 ## How to Run:
 Run **search.py** to simulate the results.